 Women tend to have higher rates of aneurysms than men.

 Aneurysms tend to form at the fork of blood vessels, places where they branch off, because those sections tend to be weaker.
-They are most commonly found in the base of the brain.
+They are most commonly found at the base of the brain.

 - High blood pressure

 - Atherosclerosis, a disease in which fat builds up inside the walls of your arteries (blood vessels that deliver oxygen-rich blood throughout your body)